ztjhz/BetterChatGPT/README.md

 ## 🛠️ Usage

-To get started, simply visit our website at [https://freechatgpt.chat/](https://freechatgpt.chat).
-You can start enjoying the power of ChatGPT powered by the [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) or use your own OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
+To get started, simply visit our website at <https://freechatgpt.chat/>.
+There are 3 ways for you to start using `ChatGPTFreeApp`.

+1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
+2. Utilise the free api endpoint provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree)
+3. Host your own API endpoint by following the instructions provided here: <https://github.com/ayaka14732/ChatGPTAPIFree>.
+Subsequently, enter the API endpoint into the API menu.

 ## 🛫 Host your own Instance